JTFouquier/explana/readme.md

+Copyright 2023 Regents of the University of Colorado.
+All rights reserved.

+Authored by Jennifer Therese Fouquier

 ## Feature selection in longitudinal microbiome studies

 This is an **in-progress** workflow for identification of important predictors that relate to response variables in longitudinal (and cross-sectional) microbiome studies